sdetweil/MMM-Config/README.md

 and then LOOP thru those
 if the selected option ends with '-format', its one of the special types, and we need to surface the extra input field (change its display style setting)

-so, look back UP te document tree for the first fieldset element (see the generated html) and then find (downward) the div with a class name that ends with the text of the selection entry (JSON form generated from out fieldHtmlClass value)
+so, look back UP the document tree for the first fieldset element (see the generated html) and then find (downward) the div with a class name that ends with the text of the selection entry (JSON form generated from our fieldHtmlClass value)

-and set it display attribute to not none to make it visible again (in this case display:block works)
+and set its display attribute to not none to make it visible again (in this case display:block works)

 the cool part of JQuery here is that this one 'search' will return ALL instances of this selected option across as many compliments form elements in the entire doc, across multiple instances, etc.. no special coding required.
 ```js